Foreclosure Diversion Program

 - How Do I contact the Foreclosure Diversion Program staff?

-If you want to contact the Foreclosure Diversion Program, please call or email Laura Pearlman, the Foreclosure Diversion Program Manager, or Alex Beach, the FDP Administrative Assistant, at (207) 822-0706 or by email FDMP@courts.maine.gov.
+If you want to contact the Foreclosure Diversion Program, please call or email Laura Pearlman, the Foreclosure Diversion Program Manager, or the FDP Administrative Assistant, at (207) 822-0727 or by email FDMP@courts.maine.gov.

 - How Do I contact a Foreclosure Mediator?

-If you ask for FDP mediation, the court clerk will schedule your Informational Session and first mediation.
+If you ask for FDP mediation, the court clerk will schedule your Informational Session, after that, will schedule your case for mediation.
 Parties do not contact mediators directly between mediation sessions.
 However, all Foreclosure Diversion Program mediators are independent contractors to the Judicial Branch.
 Their names appear here by consent.

 For More Information: